waterbear-cloud/paco/docs/paco-config.rst

 .. sidebar:: Prescribed Automation

-    ``cross_account_access``: Creates an SNS Topic Policy which will grant all of the AWS Accounts in this AIM Project access to the ``sns.Publish`` permission for this SNS Topic.
+    ``cross_account_access``: Creates an SNS Topic Policy which will grant all of the AWS Accounts in this Paco Project access to the ``sns.Publish`` permission for this SNS Topic.

 .. code-block:: yaml
     :caption: Example SNSTopic resource YAML